11 times Liverpool’s Sadio Mane was the nicest man in the world

 The 29-year-old is well aware of the poverty-stricken conditions in his home village of Bambaly and paid for a hospital to be built there.

 Mane then donated £250,000 to fund a new secondary school and was spotted visiting the construction site to check on its progress.

-And amid the outbreak of coronavirus, Mane donated £41,000 to health authorities in Senegal.
+But this isn’t the first time that he’s helped others in dire need of medical assistance.
+Amid the outbreak of coronavirus, Mane donated £41,000 to health authorities in Senegal.

-Mane was given a straight a red card against Manchester City in September 2017 after catching Ederson’s face with a high boot.
+Mane was given a straight red card against Manchester City in September 2017 after catching Ederson’s face with a high boot.

 The forward regretted the incident and issued an apology on social media before trying to get in touch with the goalkeeper.